-Option Arguments Description -authorize adminName {adminPassword [-users -edit userName {password newPassword Updates the password or role or both for the user account identified by userName . -passwordConsoleInput} (cont.) -passwordConsoleInput} [newRoles]] The password is not optional.
+Option Arguments Description -authorize adminName {adminPassword - [-users -edit userName { password newPassword -passwordConsoleInput} Updates the password or role or both for the user account identified by userName . -passwordConsoleInput} (cont.) [newRoLes]] • The password is not optional. current password or, if chang • The password is not optional.
 Enter either the user's current password or, if changing the password, the new password (which must meet the criteria listed in Credential Requirements).
-To avoid exposing the password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input.
-Assignment of new roles is optional.
+To avoid exposing the password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input. • Assignment of new roles is optional.
 If one or more new roles are specified, they replace all current roles.
 If no roles are specified, the user's current role assignment remains in effect.
 For information about roles, see User Roles Defining Administrative Privileges.
 Note • (Linux only) If you supply a password directly on the command line you may need to escape some characters with a backslash in order to prevent the shell from interpreting them.
 The safest approach is to surround the whole password with single quotes, and backslash any single quote that is part of the password. [-users -delete userName] Deletes the user account specified by userName [any options listed below] Authorizes your access, as needed, to operations specified by any of the options listed below.